-The targeted grade level is 6-8.
-Teachers will also want to consult the Elementary and High School Guides.
+The targeted grade level is 3-5.
+Many can be easily simplified for K-2.
+Teachers will also want to consult the Middle School Guide.
 Some of the lessons have components that must be done before the field trip to Titanic: The Artifact Exhibition, some are for after the trip, and some are for both.
 Most also have activities to be completed by the children while at the Exhibition.
 Please preview the lessons carefully so everyone will be prepared.
 Feel free to select all or part of the lessons.
 Older students may be able to complete all the work in the Guide designed to be done at the Exhibition, while one activity may be enough for the younger grades.
 Some lessons include reproducible Student Activity pages which you will find at the end of the lesson descriptions and instructions.

-Lesson 1: Artifacts
+Lesson 1: Pack Your Bags!